gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 Much longer than the current age of the universe ($$\sim 10^{10}$$ years).

-We are safe — for now.
+We are safe for now.
-In the long run: the vacuum may decay.
+In the long run, the vacuum may decay.
 And if it does, the decay propagates at the speed of light.
 No warning.
 No escape.